The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 Some ships would be unaffected.
 The big effects would be on ships that drop a Class or two and wind up with better engine performance, or worse, become too small to support their components.
 For example the MkI Constitution-class drops down to Class X and a 3/1 MPR, making the old Connie more maneuverable than the later version with the more powerful FWF Engines.

-The best fix would simply to assume that the cargo holds are designed to hold something with around 10 times the specific gravity of water, say Silver, or a Tungsten-steel alloy, or some sort of fictional hull materal like duranium, with sg10.
+The best fix would simply to assume that the cargo holds are designed to hold something with around 10 times the specific gravity of water, say Silver, or a Tungsten-steel alloy, or some sort of fictional hull material like duranium, with sg10.
 That would allow the cargo hold stuff to be used as is.
-It would also make a lot of sense since many things that a ship could be carriying as cargo are denser than water.
+It would also make a lot of sense since many things that a ship could be carrying as cargo are denser than water.

 The only way to get to the 50 mt that a SCU represents is to have a nice cube that's ~3.6 meters on a side.
 This will get you to the 50 mt per SCU at the weight of water.
 Unfortunately, it's only 3/4 the weight of water...so of course it's less.
-It's just easier to accept that a SCU is a nice cube thats 3x3x3.
+It's just easier to accept that a SCU is a nice cube that's 3x3x3.
 It's a good bit wider than the current standard, but in the long run it's easier than trying to change everything.

 • You will find that all printings of the 2nd Edition Construction manual will have typos and errors.
 Some tables that do not have corresponding MPRs for some warp and impulse engines in particular weight classes.